 Informal lease extensions – an opportunity to vary your lease.

-Most informal lease extensions (as distinct from the statutory or formal route) are dealt with by way of a deed of variation.
+Most informal lease extensions (as distinct from formal or statutory lease extensions) are dealt with by way of a deed of variation.
 This gives an excellent opportunity to update vary or correct your lease – and the process of negotiating an extended lease allows, as part of the negotiation, for variation of existing terms.

 Click here to read more about lease extension.